jonvw28/kew_grasses/README.md

 In order to run this repository, the user must first download a copy to their local machine.

 The script will require the input of a .csv file of a download of WCSP data and a posisble extra .csv file of the distribution data from the WCSP.
-These files should be located a directory at the same level as the downloaded repository.
+These files should be located in a directory at the same level as the downloaded repository.
 That is to say you should have a structure of this form `./location/kew_grasses` with your data in a directory of the form `./location/data` or similar.

 To run the pipeline, a user should then open the script `RunMe.R`.
 First the user must set the working directory to the location where the download was made.
-To use the above example, this will be `"./location" and set the variables as per the table below.
+To use the above example, this will be `"./location"` and set the variables as per the table below.
 The script can then be run and will output the results of the run to the output folder as set in `RunMe.R` If the user wishes to see more about this structure they can do so [here][link6].

 Furthermore, any other alterations to the methods can be set per the instructions in the below:

-[Indices in Data][link1]
+* [Indices in Data][link1]
-[Data Processing Methods][link2]
+* [Data Processing Methods][link2]
-[Name Processing][link3]
+* [Name Processing][link3]
-[Model Fitting][link4]
+* [Model Fitting][link4]
-[Geographic Models][link5]
+* [Geographic Models][link5]
-[Output Structure][link6]
+* [Output Structure][link6]

 The variables in the `RunMe.R` file are explained below: